-When an AFS asset is considered to be impaired, cumulative gains or losses previously recognized in OCI are reclassified to profit or loss in the period.
-Subsequent declines in value continue to be recorded through profit and loss.
+When an AFS asset is considered to be impaired, cumulative gains or losses previously recognized in OCI are reclassified to net income (loss) in the period.
+Subsequent declines in value continue to be recorded through net income (loss).

-With the exception of AFS equity instruments, if, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed through profit or loss to the extent that the carrying amount of the investment at the date the impairment is reversed does not exceed what the amortized cost would have been had the impairment not been recognized.
+With the exception of AFS equity instruments, if, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed through net income (loss) to the extent that the carrying amount of the investment at the date the impairment is reversed does not exceed what the amortized cost would have been had the impairment not been recognized.

-In respect of AFS equity securities, impairment losses previously recognized in profit or loss are not reversed through profit or loss.
+In respect of AFS equity securities, impairment losses previously recognized in net income (loss) are not reversed through net income (loss).
 Any increase in fair value subsequent to an impairment loss is recognized in OCI.